OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/overview.md

 title: "Overview"
 type: docs
 linkTitle: "Overview"
-weight: 2
+weight: 1
 ---

-This section describes the whole contribution process to the Community Marketplace.
+This section describes the whole contribution process to the Community Markteplace.